SQL Exercises: Orders by the customers not located in the same cities where their salesmen live

 Pictorial presentation :

 Note: The pictorial represetation above is based on hypothetical table for the purpose of explanation only.
 Your answer may not match.

 Have another way to solve this solution?
 Contribute your code (and comments) through Disqus.

-Previous: Write a SQL statement to find the names of all customers along with the salesmen who works for them.
+Previous: From the following tables, write a SQL query to find all the customers along with the salesperson who works for them.
 Return customer name, and salesperson name.